 • Overweight children and adolescents markedly increase their intake of calorie-dense meat, bakery products, pastas, sugar-sweetened drinks and potato chips when they eat away from home (J Amer Coll of Nutr, June 18, 2013;22(6):539-545).

 Today most of us have a virtually unlimited supply of energy-dense food available, and more than 40 percent of North Americans are overweight.
 It is frightening to realize that the same energy-dense foods associated with obesity are also associated with increased risk for diabetes and heart disease (Circulation, July 2, 2012) and several cancers (Journal of the Academy of Nutrition and Dietetics, August 17, 2017).

-My Recommendations The low-calorie-density foods that help to prevent obesity also help to prevent many diseases.
+The low-calorie-density foods that help to prevent obesity also help to prevent many diseases.
 A healthful diet should contain lots of vegetables, fruits, whole grains (not ground into flour), nuts, beans and other seeds and restrict energy-dense foods such as sugary drinks and foods, meats, refined grains and fried foods.
 Many studies show that restricting calorie-dense junk foods can help to prolong your life.
 See How Eating Less May Prolong Life